ananace/personal-charts/charts/matrix-synapse/README.md

 When using a well-known entry, you will need to have a valid cert for whatever subdomain you wish to serve Synapse on.
 When using an SRV record, you will additionally need a valid cert for the main domain that you're using for your MXIDs.

+### ArgoCD

+This chart needs to be handled slightly differently when using it with ArgoCD because hooks behave differently when using ArgoCD.

+You need to enable the signingkey job *once* for the initial sync, and disable it after it has run and created the secret.
+This can be done by setting `signingkey.job.enabled=false` in [`values.yml`](./values.yaml).

+**If you don't do this, the signingkey job will run on every sync and could end up creating a new secret, deleting your signing key.**

 ## Installation Examples

 Refer to [the main Synapse docs](https://github.com/matrix-org/synapse/blob/master/docs/federate.md) for more information.